LIPS-scheme/lips/docs/docs/lips/intro.md

 ;; ==> "run, Jack"
 ```

-To create new instance of a Class you can use `new` procedure.
+To create the new instance of a Class, you can use `new` procedure.

 You can also manipulate JavaScript prototypes directly: